veops/cmdb-sdk-python/README.md

     rank: int, not null,
 ```

-and you alse need to form relationship bewteen book and rank, and then you can run tests.
+and you alse need to form relationship between book and rank, and then you can run tests.

 ```shell
 > pytest -s